Equations for fields with additional fundamental physical constants: Introduction

-In this paper the general $HLM$ algebra is considered and some representations of the $HLM$ algebra of operators dependent on the additional constants $H$, $L$, and $M$ are presented.
-Equations for scalar and spinor $HLM$ generalized fields are given.
+In this paper the general Lie algebra with additional fundamental physical constants $L$, $M$, and $H$ is considered and some representations and equations in representation space of this algebra are presented.
 In Sec.
-II, we describe the general Lie algebra dependent on $H$, $L$, and $M$, which generalizes the semi-direct sum of the Lorentz algebra and the Heisenberg algebra.
+2, we describe the $HLM$ algebra which generalizes the semi-direct sum of the Lorentz algebra and the Heisenberg algebra.
 In Sec.
-III, we present the equation for a scalar $HLM$ generalized field and some nontrivial representations of the $HLM$ algebra.
+3 the equation for a scalar $HLM$ generalized field is presented.
 In Sec.
-IV, we outline the case of $LM$ generalized fields, which can be used for description of particles participated in an interaction conserving the $P$, $C$, and $T$ parities, for instance, in the strong interaction.
+4, we outline the case of $LM$ generalized fields, which can be used for description of particles participated in interactions conserving the $P$, $C$, and $T$ parities.
 In Sec.
-V, we present the equations for spinor $LM$ generalized fields with the conservation and the non-conservation of the $P$ parity.
-Finally, in Sec.
-VI, we draw our conclusions and suggest future steps for development of the considered approach.
+5, we present the equations for spinor $LM$ generalized fields with conservation and non-conservation of the $P$ parity.
+We draw brief conclusions in Sec.
+6.